Research and development of carbonization processes and biochar application

 Metallurgy

 Coal from fossil sources is an important input material in industry, e.g. in the sintering plant for the production of iron ore agglomerates, in the electric arc furnace as injection or feed coal, or as alloying coal for adjusting the carbon content of the steel.
-To achieve CO2-neutral steel production, the replacement of fossil coals by vegetable coals plays a major role.
+To achieve CO2-neutral steel production, the replacement of fossil coals by biochar plays a major role.
 Decisive parameters for this are the ash content, the amount of volatile components, the calorific value, the particle size and the reactivity.
-The selection of suitable feedstocks as well as the process parameters during the conversion of biomass to produce the vegetable carbon is therefore crucial.
+The selection of suitable feedstocks as well as the process parameters during the conversion of biomass to produce the biochar is therefore crucial.

 Thermal utilization